threefoldtech/info_grid/src/farmers/3node_building/gpu_farming.md

 * Under the section **Your Farm Nodes**, locate the GPU node and click **Set Additional Fees** under **Actions**
 * Set a monthly fee (in USD) and click **Set**

 When a user reserves your 3Node as a dedicated node, you will receive TFT payments once every 24 hours.
+These TFT payments will be sent to the TFChain account of your farm's twin.

 ## Check the GPU Node on the Explorer